-In 2006, Marj was presented with the Ghanaian-Canadian Achievement Award for her efforts in improving health care delivery to Ghanaians and is a permanent honorary member of the Ghana Canada Association of B.C.
-In 2007, UBC Alumni honoured Ms. Ratel with the Global Citizenship Award.
-In 2013, Ms. Ratel was honoured by Canada’s Governor General David Johnston with the Governor General’s Visit Medallion for “dedication to improving medical treatment and promoting research in neuroscience in Ghana.”
+In 2006, Marj was presented with the Ghanaian-Canadian Achievement Award for her efforts in improving neuroscience and health care delivery to Ghanaians and is a permanent honorary member of the Ghana Canada Association of B.C.
+In 2007, University of British Columbia (UBC) Alumni conferred on Marj the Global Citizenship Award.
+In 2013, she was honoured by Canada’s Governor-General David Johnston with the Governor General’s Visit Medallion for “dedication to improving medical treatment and promoting research in neuroscience in Ghana.”
 In 2022, Marj received the Queen’s Platinum Jubilee Award.

 Marj is a member of the Permanent Council of the internationally acclaimed G4 Alliance and is a founding director of the Global Institute of Perioperative Care (USA), based in Baltimore, Maryland.
 She is a long-standing faculty member of the Accra College of Medicine, the leading contemporary private medical school serving Ghana and West Africa.
 In 2022, Marj joined the Advisory Committee for the Lift the Children Foundation, pledged to support orphaned children across Kenya as well as Uganda and Liberia.
 A seasoned Toastmaster known for her storytelling, Marj led the Telespeakers Toastmasters Club as the President during their 50th year celebrations.